Qusay Hussein: Biography

-Career

-Qusay reportedly played a role in crushing the Shiite uprising in the aftermath of the 1991 Gulf War and is also thought to have masterminded the destruction of the southern marshes of Iraq.
-The wholesale destruction of these marshes ended a centuries-old way of life that prevailed among the Shiite Marsh Arabs who made the wetlands their home, and ruined the habitat for dozens of species of migratory birds.
-The Iraqi government stated that the action was intended to produce usable farmland, though a number of outsiders believe the destruction was aimed against the Marsh Arabs as retribution for their participation in the 1991 uprising.
+Qusay reportedly played a role in crushing the Shia uprising in the aftermath of the 1991 Gulf War and is also thought to have masterminded the destruction of the southern marshes of Iraq.
+The wholesale destruction of these marshes ended a centuries-old way of life that prevailed among the Shia Marsh Arabs who made the wetlands their home, and ruined the habitat for dozens of species of migratory birds.
+The Iraqi government stated that the action was intended to produce usable farmland, though a number of outsiders believe the destruction was aimed at the Marsh Arabs as retribution for their participation in the 1991 uprising.

 Uday was viewed as their father's heir apparent until he sustained serious injuries in a 1996 assassination attempt.
 Unlike Uday, who was known for extravagance and erratic, violent behavior, Qusay kept a low profile.

+As the deputy head of the Iraqi Special Security Organization (الأمن الخاص, Al-Amn al-Khas), numerous torture methods were utilized.

 Iraqi dissidents claimed that Qusay was responsible for the killing of many political activists.
 The Sunday Times reported that Qusay Hussein ordered the killing of Khalis Mohsen al-Tikriti, an engineer at the military industrialization organization, because he believed Mohsen was planning to leave Iraq.
-In 1998, Iraqi opposition groups accused Qusay Hussein of ordering the execution of thousands of political prisoners after hundreds of inmates were similarly executed to make room for new prisoners in crowded jails.
+He was said to have personally killed several prisoners as he walked prisons.
+In 1998, Iraqi opposition groups accused Qusay of ordering the execution of thousands of political prisoners, after hundreds of inmates were similarly executed to make room for new prisoners in crowded jails.

 Hussein's service in the Iraqi Republican Guard began around 2000.
-He had final say in many military decisions unless Saddam intervened.
-It is believed that he became the supervisor of the Guard and the head of internal security forces (possibly the Special Security Organization (SSO)), and had authority over other Iraqi military units.
+He had the final say in many military decisions unless Saddam intervened.

-Despite his cunningness, Iraq’s defense minister Sultan Hashim Ahmad al-Tai claimed that Qusay “knew nothing [about commanding military].
+Despite his power and cunningness, Iraq's Defense minister Sultan Hashim Ahmed al-Tai claimed that Qusay "knew nothing [about commanding military].
 He understood only simple military things like a civilian.
-We prepared information and advice for him and he'd accept it or not.”
+We prepared information and advice for him, and he'd accept it or not."
+Ra'ad al-Hamdani, who was Qusay's commanding officer during the 1980s, provided a partially positive assessment of him, claiming that he saved several officers (including al-Hamdani himself) whenever they had disagreements with Saddam.
+After 1991, Al-Hamdani remarked to Qusay that if his favorite uncle Adnan Khairallah had been alive, the Gulf War would have never happened, to which Qusay nodded in agreement.

+Qusay predominately lived in Al-Jadriya, Baghdad.
+He owned several farms, including in al-Dora, where he grew figs, oranges, limes, apricots, pomegranates and dates.

-Hours before the 2003 invasion of Iraq, Qusay withdrew approximately $1 billion from the central bank in Baghdad, acting on personal orders from Saddam.
-He arrived at the bank in Baghdad at 4am on March 18, hours before the first US strikes, seized around $900 million in $100 bills and a further $100 million in euros, loaded them into three tractor-trailers, and left. this is recognised as the biggest bank heist in history.
+Hours before the 2003 invasion of Iraq, Qusay withdrew approximately $1 billion from the Iraqi central bank in Baghdad, acting on personal orders from Saddam.
+He arrived at the bank in Baghdad at 4am on 18 March, hours before the first US strikes, seized around $900 million in $100 bills and the equivalent of $100 million in euros, loaded them into three tractor-trailers, and left.
+This was considered the largest bank heist in history until 2011.